Kitchen Scale

 The Kitchen Scale is a mechanical weighing scale composed of common tools found in general stores in Singapore.

-Kitchen Scale is composed from common found objects in the tool box and in the kitchen such as mandolins, a rolling pin, Tupperware, cable ties, bolts and nuts.
+Kitchen Scale is composed of commonly found objects in the toolbox and in the kitchen, such as mandolins, a rolling pin, Tupperware, cable ties, bolts and nuts.

-It can easily be calibrated and adjusted by the user through turning the top eye bolt.
-The measuring range of the scale can also be changed by switching out the spring for a tighter or looser one and changing the weight indicator card accordingly.
+It can be easily calibrated and adjusted by the user by turning the top eye bolt.
+The measuring range of the scale can also be adjusted by replacing the spring with a tighter or looser one, and updating the weight indicator card accordingly.

-With a handy instruction manual and all the right parts, the Kitchen Scale can be built by anyone who finds themselves in a zombie apocalypse (and in desperate need for a scale), has extra time to kill, or whose father owns a hardware store.
+With a handy instruction manual and all the right parts, the Kitchen Scale can be built by anyone who finds themselves in a zombie apocalypse (and in desperate need of a scale), has extra time to kill, or whose family owns a hardware store.

 View the scale at work here!